Coffey School of Aeronautics

 The Coffey School of Aeronautics was a flight school at Harlem Airport in Oak Lawn, Illinois, founded by Cornelius Coffey and Willa Brown.
-It was the first flight school owned and operated by African-Americans in the United States.
-The school opened in 1940 and closed after World War II.
-While it was open, it trained African-American pilots as part of the Civilian Pilot Training Program; many of these pilots went on to join the Tuskegee Airmen.
+Established in 1938, it was the first flight school owned and operated by African Americans in the United States.
+The school was one of only two non-collegiate institutions selected to participate in the federal Civilian Pilot Training Program (CPTP) for African American students, training over 200 pilots who went on to join the Tuskegee Airmen.
+The school closed in 1945 following the end of World War II.